-And expressing gratitude in a tangible and permanent way is too important of a thing for them not to experience the benefits of doing in their life.
+And expressing gratitude in a tangible and permanent way is too important of a thing for them not to experience the benefits of doing.

 Until next time, do what you were put on Earth to do!
 Bless others by being you…at your authentic best!